Female empowerment since menopause: they seek more empathetic therapies

 The menopause —the moment that marks the end of fertile life for half of the world’s population—is different for each woman but, to this day, it continues to be addressed as one less health problemr easily rectified with hormonal therapypoints out EFE.

-A special of four articles published in the magazine “The Lancet” urges to address menopause with more information about symptoms and riskswith better and more individualized treatments, and with a more “empathetic” clinical and social care that helps women become more empowered at this stage of their life.
+A special of four articles published in the magazine “The Lancet” urges to address menopause with more information regarding symptoms and riskswith better and more individualized treatments, and with a more “empathetic” clinical and social care that helps women become more empowered at this stage of their life.

 Martha Hickeyco-author of the series and researcher at the University of Melbourne and the Royal Women’s Hospital (Melbourne), explain what “the misconception that menopause is always a medical problem that systematically announces a deterioration in physical and mental health must be questioned in society.”

-“Many Women live rewarding lives during and after menopause, contributing to work, family life and society in general.
+“Many Women live rewarding lives during and following menopause, contributing to work, family life and society in general.
 Change the vision of menopause as part of healthy aging “It can help women overcome this stage of life and reduce the fear and anxiety of those who have not yet experienced it,” she emphasizes.

 How long does menopause last?

 Before menopause, women go through a few years of transition in which they can experience alterations in the cycle, hot flashes and night sweats.
-This period begins between 45 and 55 years and lasts about seven but each woman has her own casuistry.
+This period begins between 45 and 55 years and lasts regarding seven but each woman has her own casuistry.

 Therefore, the authors advocate for a personalized approach in which each woman have accurate, coherent and impartial information that allows you to make appropriate decisions and that may or may not include hormonal treatment for ccounteract hot flashes and night sweats (they can range from mild to very debilitating).